Why boycott Elsevier?

 The first talk is by Fernando Brandao, who’s talking about our joint paper (also with Michal Horodecki) titled Random quantum circuits are approximate polynomial-designs.
 “Random quantum circuits” means choosing poly(n) random two-qudit gates between nearest neighbors of a line of n qudits.
 (The hardest case is qubits, since increasing the local dimension increases the randomizing power of the local gates.)
 An (approximate) t-design is a distribution over U(dn) that has (approximately) the same first t moments as the Haar measure on U(dn).
 (Technically by tth moment, we mean polynomials of degree t in entries of U and degree t in U*.)

 Exact t-designs are finicky combinatorial objects, and we only know how to construct them efficiently when t is 1 or 2 (Paulis are 1-designs and Cliffords are 2-designs).
 But for a long time, the only approximate t-designs we could construct were also only for t=1 or 2, and the only progress was to reduce the polynomial cost of these designs, or to connect them with plausible natural models of random circuits.
-In the last few years, the three of us (together with Richard Low), found a construction of efficient t-designs on n qubits for tleq O(n/log n), and found that polynomial-size random circuits give approximate 3-designs.
+In the last few years, the three of us (together with Richard Low), found a construction of efficient t-designs on n qubits for $latex tleq O(n/log n)$, and found that polynomial-size random circuits give approximate 3-designs.

 So how do we get t up to poly(n) in our current paper?
 There are four technical ingredients.